7,107 – the number of islands that make up the Philippines.

 Want to get a beautiful glowing tan?
 The Philippines’s sun is the best tanning machine!
 I recommend getting a tanning oil that offers sun protection.

-3. Camera gear and waterproof bags
+3. Camera Gear and Waterproof Bags

 There are plenty of things to see in the Philippines (above and underwater!), so don’t miss the opportunity to capture it all.
 I always make sure that I have my smartphone, DSLR, and GoPro with me when I travel around the Philippines.

 Since you’ll most likely go to the beach, best to have your gadgets safely stored in waterproof bags.
 We use large dry bags.
 It’s big enough to carry our gadgets and can also withstand extreme conditions like when we jumped into a river canyon at 12 feet high in Cebu.
 I recommend a 15L or larger.

 Because the weather can get really hot, it’s inevitable to break a sweat any time of the day.
 It’s best to bring a few packs of tissue paper and other cooling materials such as wet wipes just in case you need to wipe some sweat off and stay fresh throughout the day.

 Filipinos can also be sensitive to body odor so make sure to pack deodorant and take showers regularly.

 We’re very hospitable people but you’ll get more help from the friendly locals if they’re not running away from your smell.
 Also, don’t forget to bring toilet paper with you as it’s rarely available at public toilets.

 If you’re traveling in a foreign land, it’s best to be equipped with all the maps you can use (both online or offline) because the last thing you want to happen is your navigation apps shutting down when you need it the most.

 Even though you’ve checked out your routes or traveling with a tour guide, it’s best to be prepared to avoid getting lost in the big city.
 This is very handy when you’re riding local cabs, some drivers, unfortunately, take advantage of foreigners who have no clue about their destination so they cheat and drive you in circles for a more expensive fare.
 Outsmart these punks by knowing the routes to your destinations.

 Having some IDs with you is important.
 For one, commercial establishments usually require a proof of identity when you’re purchasing items on credit.
 Second, should anything happen, IDs can help authorities contact your friends or family.

 To be on the safer side, we also bring copies of our documents in case we lose them because sad to say, there are scammers and thieves that take advantage of tourists in the Philippines.

 It doesn’t take much to enjoy what the Philippines has to offer.
 You don’t need a 12-piece set of luggage filled with clothes and accessories to make the most of your trip.